sqlc-dev/sqlc/docs/guides/plugins.md

-# Authoring plugins
+# Using plugins

-To use plugins, you must be using [Version 2](../reference/config.md) of the configuration file.
+To use plugins, you must be using [Version 2](../reference/config.md#version-2) of the configuration file.
 The top-level `plugins` array defines the available plugins.

 ## WASM plugins

-> WASM plugins are fully sandboxed.
-Plugins do not have access to the network,
+> WASM plugins are fully sandboxed; they do not have access to the network,
 > filesystem, or environment variables.

 In the `codegen` section, the `out` field dictates what directory will contain the new files.
 The `plugin` key must reference a plugin defined in the top-level `plugins` map.
-The `options` are serialized to a string and passed on to the plugin itself.
+Any `options` are serialized to a string as JSON and passed on to the plugin itself.

 ```yaml